Forex

 In less than two decades the forex market has become the largest financial market in the world.
 Trillions of dollars are traded on the forex market every day and are no longer limited to large banks and financial institutions.
 Individuals are now trading FX online in the same market conditions as corporate organisations thanks to advanced technologies such as the MetaTrader 5 foreign exchange trading platforms.

-It refers to the central marketplace where traders exchange currencies for one another at floating rates.
-The foreign exchange market consists of multiple markets, including Spot FX, Future derivatives, Forward Derivatives and CFD derivatives.
-The Forex market is one of the largest and most liquid financial markets in the world, with a turnover reported to exceed $5 trillion per day.
-Forex is open to trade 24 hours a day, 5 days a week.
-The most common pairs to trade are called the ‘majors’.
+Forex trading, also known as FX trading or currency trading, refers to the global marketplace where traders exchange one currency for another at floating exchange rates.
+The foreign exchange market encompasses multiple segments, including spot FX, futures, forwards, and CFD derivatives.
+It is among the largest and most liquid financial markets, with daily turnover exceeding $5 trillion.
+The forex market operates 24 hours a day, 5 days a week.
+The most commonly traded pairs are known as the majors.
 Examples would be the EUR/USD, GBP/USD and USD/CHF.

 Dolphin Markets Forex pairs are traded as CFDs (Contract for Difference).